SuperHackio/Scenaristar/README.md

   - Easy access to PowerStarAppear objects
   - Reordering the ZoneList
 - Nice "At a Glance" review visuals

+##New Features (Note that these are built for a patch that is still in WIP phase!)
+Red Star functionality
+Blue Star functionality

+Side note:
+yeah this is messy.
+My first ever source code edit.
+I will clean everything up when I feel finished with this.

 Previews:<br/>
 ![Sky Station Galaxy's Scenario file](https://user-images.githubusercontent.com/44330283/88088029-a54e3b80-cb3e-11ea-9bde-ce2791a44b89.png)